Mohamed-Abdelfattah/qouates-app/README.md

-# Great Qouates
+# Great Quotes

-My Impelementation of a code-along tutorial that was part of [React - The Complete Guide](https://www.udemy.com/course/react-the-complete-guide-incl-redux/) course on Udemy, the app was built with React.js including api node to a firbase database.
+My implementation of a code-along tutorial that was part of [React - The Complete Guide](https://www.udemy.com/course/react-the-complete-guide-incl-redux/) course on Udemy, the app was built with React.js including connection to a firbase database.

-The app enables anyone to see quoates or add a new ones.
-Quoates can be veiewed:
+The app enables anyone to see quotes or add a new ones.
+Quotes can be veiewed:
 - in list form which can be sorted in ascending (oldest to newst) or descending (newest to oldest).
 - in detailed/fullscreen view which enables interacting to it by adding comments.

 ## Notes

-The project was meant to be a demonestration/practice/application for the usage of the React.js and reactRouter, thus the current data are dummy ones.
+The project was meant to be a demonstration/practice/application for the usage of the React.js and reactRouter, thus the current data are dummy ones.

 ## Usage